 - Click Save. - From the list of profiles, select the profile you created.
 The Edit settings page opens.
-To select the computers you want to assign the settings profile to, click the Recipients (No recipients selected) link - On the Edit settings page, enable the Automatically search for patches toggle to enable patch search functionality.
+To select the computers you want to assign the settings profile to, click the Recipients (No recipients selected) link. - To add computers individually, click ⊕.
+To remove them, click m. - On the Edit settings page, enable the Automatically search for patches toggle to enable patch search functionality.
 If the toggle is not enabled, patch management lists do not show missing patches, although you can use patch installation tasks to install missing patches on computers.